zuorasc/c-sharp-quickstart/README.md

 # SimpleTestUI
-* This is a simple UI that uses the Zuora Service to do various calls to Zuora
+* This is a simple UI that uses the Zuora Service C# wrapper to do various calls to Zuora

 ## Install
 * Git clone